 A third strategy you can use to validate your product and its market is to analyze demand and search volume.
 Now that you know more about your competitors, let’s take a closer look at interest from potential customers.

 The easiest starting place is to go to Google Trends.
 This is a free tool that allows you to see how often people are searching for the product you’re selling.
-Knowing where the market is going can help you make a more informed decision and using Google Trends lets you see if your product idea is trending up, down, or if it’s stagnant.
+Knowing where the market is going can help you make a more informed decision and using Google Trends lets you see if you're dealing with a trending product that's on the upswing, or it’s a stagnant product category.
 The last thing you want to do is jump into a declining market.

 The second tool you can use is Google’s Keyword Planner Tool.
 This tool allows you to search for keywords and phrases related to your product, and then displays the total number of searches for each of the terms you choose.